Jacob & Youngs, Inc. v. Kent: Majority Opinion

 Judge Cardozo writing for the majority found that Jacob substantially performed under the contract and was entitled to the unpaid balance less any damages the court found.
 Cardozo began by clarifying that courts never say that one can fulfill their contract obligations by anything less than full performance.
 Courts do, however, allow a breach of a condition not always to be followed by forfeiture.
-Cardozo looked at the condition of installing Reading pipe and examined whether the literal fulfillment of installing the Reading pipe was a condition to Kent's payment.
-Upon review, Cardozo found no particular reason or purpose for the Reading pipe within the written agreement.
-Since Jacob's default on the contract was both trivial and innocent and by using considerations of equity and fairness, the court found that Jacob's breach was immaterial and Jacob substantially performed under the contract.
+Cardozo looked at the condition of installing Reading pipe and examined whether the literal fulfillment of installing Reading pipe was a condition to Kent's payment.
+Upon review, Cardozo found the reason for Reading pipe being specified in the agreement was not meant to actually specify Reading-brand pipe, but instead was meant to require that galvanized steel pipe be installed, and not cast iron (which was the norm at the time).
+Based on this understanding/interpretation of the agreement, Cardozo found Jacob to have substantially performed his duties under the contract—installing galvanized steel pipe—and his breach to therefore be immaterial.

-The court concluded that the measure of damages, in this case, is not the cost of replacement (i.e., the cost to replace the Cohoes pipe with Reading pipe), but the difference in the value of the property with the different piping, which was nominal or nothing.
+The court concluded that the measure of damages in this case to not be the cost of replacement (i.e., the cost to replace the Cohoes pipe with Reading pipe), but the difference in the value of the property with the installed Cohoes piping, which was nominal or nothing.
 A non-breaching party is generally entitled to money that will permit them to complete performance unless the cost of completion is grossly and unfairly out of proportion to the good attained.
-Due to Jacob's substantial expense in replacing the piping, Jacob's damages to Kent were measured by the difference in the value of the property with Cohoes piping instead of Reading piping.
+Due to Jacob's substantial expense in replacing the piping, and the primary purpose of the contract having been performed, "difference in value" was the appropriate method to calculate damages in this case.